alexliu0121/Moving_Strategy_Algorithm/README.md

 - Sand tiles affect routing based on their cost, visible in the pathfinding behavior.

 ## Screenshots
+The following fours images shows the moving strategy of the algorithm.
+The left two images are the right ways to move and the right tow images are the wrong ways to move.
 ![Player Movement example 1](screenshots/screenshot1.png)
-![Player Movement example 2](screenshots/screenshot2.png)
+![Player Movement example 2](screenshots/screenshot2.png) The following two images shows that the algorithm calculates the cost of moving.
+The cost of the moving in left image is 3 while the cost of the moving in the right image is 100.
 ![Cost Analysis](screenshots/screenshot3.png)